where all begun.

 One of the earliest clues to who I would become was a collage I made as a child with the words “Viva La Diferencia”.
 It captured something that continues to define me: a deep pull toward difference, culture, movement, and the creative tension between worlds.
 I still see that piece as an early self-portrait of the life I wanted to build.

-Today, I work at the intersection of art, design, photography, and brand storytelling for one of the most global influential brands.
-My practice is rooted in building visual narratives and concept-driven experiences that hold both emotional depth and strategic clarity.
-I’m interested in work that is not only visually compelling, but felt — work that creates presence, resonance, and meaning.
+My personal practice lives at the intersection of art, design, writing and photography.
+It is rooted in building visual narratives and concept‑driven experiences that hold both emotional depth and clarity.
+I’m interested in creating something that isn’t just visually compelling, but deeply felt— that creates presence, resonance, and meaning.

-My path has been anything but linear, shaped by movement across disciplines, countries, and ways of seeing.
-Over the years, my work has taken me across Mexico, South America, the U.S., Japan, Korea, Australia, and Southeast Asia & India, contributing to brand campaigns, immersive experiences, and creative execution across cultures and teams.
-That range has become part of my perspective.
-I bring a global, culturally attuned lens to everything I create, along with a strong belief in the power of storytelling to move people, shift perception, and open up new possibilities.
+Over the years, my work has taken me across Mexico, South America, the United States, Japan, Korea, Australia, and Southeast Asia & India—contributing to brand campaigns, immersive experiences, and creative execution across diverse teams.
+This range has become central to my perspective, informing how I approach storytelling, collaboration, and design at scale.

-At the center of everything I do is a simple impulse: to make work that feels alive, honest, and expansive — work that invites people to feel something, see differently, and connect more deeply.
+At the center of both my personal and professional work is a simple impulse: to create work that feels alive, honest, and expansive—work that invites people to feel something, see differently, and connect more deeply.